 ![]() |

 A small number of publishers have excluded some or all of their titles from the CLA Licence (they can be identified using the CLA's Check Permissions tool).
-In these cases, UK copyright law is on teachers' side:
+In these cases, UK copyright law enables teachers to justify making their own copies in some circumstances:

 Copying and use of extracts of works by educational establishments (CDPA s 36):